 - To make a good impression on a candidate, interviewers should take extra time at the start of the interview to outline the process and engage in small talk to allow the applicant to get comfortable with the technology.

 - Add a more personal touch to the selection process.
-Provide job candidates with an informational video that shows existing employees and their work/nonwork activities.
+Provide https://www.businessnewsdaily.com with an informational video that shows existing employees and their work/nonwork activities.
 Allow candidates to speak directly with employees about their experience at the company.

-- In order to avoid looking down and create an additional gap in communication, interviewers should have someone else take notes during the interview.
+- To avoid looking down, which could create an additional gap in communication, interviewers should have someone else take notes during the interview.

-- Reserve video conferencing for preliminary screening interviews.
-Final selection is still a job for face-to-face interviews.
+- Reserve video conferencing for preliminary screening interviews; use in-person interviews for the final selection.